Canada women's national wheelchair basketball team

 The Canada women's national wheelchair basketball team is one of Canada's most successful national sporting teams.
 It is the only national women's wheelchair basketball team to have won three consecutive gold medals at the Paralympic Games in 1992, 1996 and 2000, and the only one to have won four consecutive World Wheelchair Basketball Championships, in 1994, 1998, 2002 and 2006.
 In 2014 it won a fifth World Championship.

 History

 Wheelchair basketball has been played in Canada since the 1940s.
 A women's tournament was held at the 1968 Summer Paralympics in Tel Aviv, and a Canadian women's team participated in the 1972 Summer Paralympics.

 The women's team went on to become one of Canada's most successful national sporting teams, rivalled only by the ice hockey teams.
 It is the only national women's wheelchair basketball team to have won three consecutive gold medals at the Paralympic Games and the only one to have won four consecutive World Wheelchair Basketball Championships,.
 In 2014 it won a fifth world championship at the 2014 Women's World Wheelchair Basketball Championship in Toronto.

+In 2024 Michèle Sung, formerly coach of the University of Manitoba women's basketball team and previously an assistant coach of Wheelchair Basketball Canada's women's team, was appointed head coach of the Canadian national women's wheelchair basketball team.